Open Search

 The Role of Data Analysts

 Under the umbrella of data science, a professional working in a data analyst role can collect information from existing data to help clients enhance their business decisions and gain meaningful insights.
-Because they aren’t developing their own models for sorting data, the primary responsibilities of data analysts typically involve making data understandable.
+Because they aren’t developing their own models for sorting data, the primary responsibilities of data analysts typically involve making a data set understandable.

 Some day-to-day duties might include2